xplorethejourney/xplore-student-portal/docs/index.md

 # Xplore: Discover, Attend, or Launch Your Own Events!

+> Checkout the [developer docs](developer-docs/index.md) to start working on the project.

 Xplore is a web app and mobile app campus-oriented platform  that allows students to discover, attend, or launch their own events in their college campus.

 ## Pain points solved by Xplore